 Setting up your company

-The whole process took about 5 business days for me.
-It typically involved filling out some details or just clicking an accept button, then waiting for the next step while Xolo set things up in the background.
+The entire process of setting up with Xolo Leap took about 5 business days for me.
+It typically involved filling out some details or simply clicking an accept button, then waiting for the next step while the Xolo team set things up in the background.